 The Russia Hoax: The Illicit Scheme to Clear Hillary Clinton and Frame Donald Trump, by Gregg Jarrett (July 2018)

 The Russia Hoax is simply the best book of its type, namely the best book weaving together the threads of what the FBI and DOJ did (or didn't do) regarding Hillary Clinton's actual (criminal) behavior and the investigation into Russia "collusion" by Donald Trump or people surrounding him -- an investigation which appears to have begun without probable cause that a crime had been committed.

 It will leave you shaking your head and wondering if public confidence in our federal justice system can be restored.

-The reason I'm giving it 4 1/2 stars instead of 5 is simply that it's a book whose relevance will probably diminish fairly rapidly once the Mueller investigation is completed.
+The book is excellent but its relevance will probably diminish fairly rapidly once the Mueller investigation is completed.

 The History of Jihad: From Muhammad to ISIS, by Robert Spencer

 The History of Jihad is what its title suggests: As comprehensive a history of this aspect of Islam as you'll find in a single volume.
 From its creation until today, "jihad" has been an essential tenet of Islam.
 Robert Spencer is a true scholar and, given that he's been banned from visiting the UK and poisoned in Iceland, a brave one at that.
 Spencer argues that "liberal" westerners risk underestimating the potential/likely harm to civilized society by downplaying what jihad really means and how many Muslims are willing to engage in it.